 Called the “mushroom of immortality” by the traditional Chinese, reishi is another popular medicinal option.
 Although the name is a bit of an over-statement, reishi mushrooms do have neuroprotective effects and can increase neurogenesis via brain derived neurotrophic factor (BDNF) and NGF as mentioned above.

 The primary benefit of reishi mushroom is as a immune booster and anti-inflammatory.
-Many traditional cures used reishi for the treatment of cancer and tumors.
+Many traditional remedies used reishi for the treatment of cancer and tumors.
 The reishi works, according to modern scientists, through increased natural killer (NK) cells, which target the tumor and kill cancerous cells.

 Less of a brain booster per se, chaga mushroom has gained acclaim for the protection against cancer.
 It is known as an anti-cancer agent, but can also have a significant impact on DNA damage, which impacts longevity and aging.